-Neal Ashkanasy is a Professor of Management at the University of Queensland Business School.
+Neal Ashkanasy is Emeritus Professor of Management at the University of Queensland Business School.
 He has published in leading journals such as the Academy of Management Journal, Academy of Management Review, the Journal of Organizational Behavior, The Leadership Quarterly, the Journal of Applied Psychology, and the Journal of Management.
 He serves on several editorial boards including the Journal of Applied Psychology and the Journal of Management, and served as editor-in-chief of the Journal of Organizational Behavior, associate editor of both the Academy of Management Review and is coeditor of Emotion Review, and the series Research on Emotion in Organizations.
 He is the coeditor of the Handbook of Conflict Management Research (Edward Elgar), the Handbook of Organizational Culture and Climate (Sage), Individual Sources, Dynamics, and Expressions of Emotion (Elsevier), and Experiencing and Managing Emotions in the Workplace (Emerald).

 Archie Carroll is a Professor Emeritus in the Department of Management of the Terry College of Business, University of Georgia.
 He is a Fellow of the Academy of Management, International Association for Business and Society and the Southern Management Association.
 He is co-author, with Ann K. Buchholtz, of Business and Society: Ethics, Sustainability and Stakeholder Management and coauthor of Corporate Responsibility: The American Experience (Cambridge University Press) which won the 2014 Best Book Award of the Academy of Management, Social Issues in Management Division.
-His research has been published in a number of journals, including Academy of Management Review, Business & Society, Academy Of Management Executive, and Business Ethics Quarterly.
+His research has been published in a number of journals, including Academy of Management Review, Business & Society, Academy of Management Executive, and Business Ethics Quarterly.

-Ewan Ferlie is Professor of Public Services Management at King’s College London, London.
+Ewan Ferlie is Professor of Public Services Management at King’s College London.
 He has published extensively on questions of public services management, including in such journals as: Academy of Management Journal, Journal of Public Administration Research and Theory, Organization Studies, British Journal of Management and Public Administration.
-He was a co-editor of the Oxford Handbook of Public Management and the forthcoming Oxford Handbook of Health Management and has been the author or co-author of a number of monographs with major academic publishers, including The New Public Management in Action (1996, Oxford University Press).
+He was a co-editor of the Oxford Handbook of Public Management and the Oxford Handbook of Health Management and has been the author or co-author of a number of monographs with major academic publishers, including The New Public Management in Action (1996, Oxford University Press).

 Heather A. Haveman is Professor in the Department of Sociology and the Haas School of Business at the University of California, Berkeley.
 She is the author of Magazines and the Making of America: Community, Modernization, and Print Culture, 1741-1860 (Princeton).
 She has published in a variety of journals, including Academy of Management Journal, Organization Science, Management and Organization Review, Administrative Science Quarterly, American Sociological Review, Sociological Science, Journal of Business Venturing, and Annals of the American Academy of Political and Social Science.

 Linda K. Treviño is Distinguished Professor of Organizational Behavior and Ethics, and Director of the Shoemaker Program in Business Ethics in the Smeal College of Business, Penn State University.
-She is the coauthor, with Katherine Nelson, of Managing Business Ethics: Straight Talk About How to do it Right (John Wiley),with Gary Weaver, of Managing Ethics in Business Organizations: Social Scientific Perspectives (Stanford), and with Donald McCabe and Kenneth Butterfield, Cheating in College: Why Students Do It and What Educators Can Do about It (Johns Hopkins).
-She is an Academy of Management Fellow and a core faculty member in the Business Roundtable’s Institute for Business Ethics, and has been Associate Editor of Business Ethics Quarterly and Academy of Management Review.
+She is the coauthor, with Katherine Nelson, of Managing Business Ethics: Straight Talk About How to do it Right (John Wiley), with Gary Weaver, of Managing Ethics in Business Organizations: Social Scientific Perspectives (Stanford), and with Donald McCabe and Kenneth Butterfield, Cheating in College: Why Students Do It and What Educators Can Do about It (Johns Hopkins).
+She is an Academy of Management Fellow and a core faculty member in the Business Roundtable’s Institute for Business Ethics and has been Associate Editor of Business Ethics Quarterly and Academy of Management Review.
 Her research has been published in various journals, including Organizational Behavior and Human Decision Processes, Academy of Management Journal, Journal of Applied Psychology, Administrative Science Quarterly, Journal of Management, and Personnel Psychology.

-Daniel A. Wren is emeritus David Ross Boyd Professor of Management at the University of Oklahoma and the Curator of the Harry W. Bass Business History Collection.
+Daniel A. Wren is Emeritus David Ross Boyd Professor of Management at the University of Oklahoma and the Curator of the Harry W. Bass Business History Collection.
 He is the coauthor of Management Innovators: The People and Ideas that Have Shaped Modern Business (OUP) and The Evolution of Management Thought (Wiley).